barlick/hyprscreensaver/README.txt

 To install qt5pas on Arch: sudo pacman -S qt5pas
 To install qt5pas on Debian/Ubuntu type distro: sudo apt install qt5pas

-Once you have checked that swayidle, hyprctl, ffplay are installed and you have a working hyprscreensaver app in the "~/.config/hypr/" folder then you can proceed to test it.
+Once you have checked that swayidle, hyprctl and ffplay are installed and you have a working hyprscreensaver app in the "~/.config/hypr/" folder then you can proceed to test it.

 From a terminal, type: ~/.config/hypr/hyprscreensaver -h It should display the following: